rocky-linux/documentation/en/rocky/8/admin_guide/01-presentation.md

 * **Central computer**: Banks, insurance, industry, etc.
 * **Embedded system**: Routers, Internet boxes, SmartTV, etc.

-Linux is a suitable choice for hosting databases or websites, or as a mail server, DNS, firewall.
+Linux is a suitable choice for hosting databases or websites, or as a mail server, DNS or firewall.
 In short, Linux can do just about anything, which explains the quantity of specific distributions.

 ## Shell